 Office of Security: "The Director of Security (DOS) is charged with the preparation of the Agency's security program and with the performance of security inspection functions..."
 Included among the responsibilities of the DOS was to "Obtain and evaluate through investigation, technical interrogation, and liaison contact with other United States agencies...Approve or Disapprove, from a security standpoint, the employment or utilization of individuals by the Agency, except certain approvals reserved for the Deputy Director (Plans)...Develop and conduct internal counterintelligence programs to detect and prevent hostile penetrations of the Agency through its employees...Furnish security advice and guidance to Agency employees."

-Officials established the Deputy Director for Operations (DDO) title December 1, 1950.
+Officials established the Deputy Director of Operations (DDO) title December 1, 1950.
 Its purview included the creation and execution of secret operations and the collection of foreign intelligence.
 The Deputy Director title was changed to Deputy Director for Plans (DDP).
-Officials rebrand the Directorate as the Directorate for Plans on August 1, 1952.
+Officials rebrand the Directorate as the Directorate of Plans on August 1, 1952.

 Allen W. Dulles (January 4, 1951-August 23, 1951): (see prior description under Director of Central Intelligence section)